vistalab-technion/cs236781-tutorials/README.md

 directory to update your dependencies since each new tutorial might add ones.

-You can also run the tutorial notebooks directly in your browser by clicking the **launch binder** button above.
+You can also view the tutorial notebooks in your browser using `nbviewer` by clicking the button above.